 When in the City of Lilies you’ll want to check out the Tourist House Battistero.
 I stayed in this hotel which is located near the Duomo Complex.

-It’s situated in a 15th-century building, near many of the sights that you’ll visit on this 3-day itinerary.
-The rooms are comfortable and offer the basic amenities.
+It’s situated in a 15th-century building, near many of the sights that you’ll visit on this 3 days in Florence itinerary.
+The rooms are comfortable and offer basic amenities.
 This hotel will also give you a free coupon for breakfast in a nearby café.

 Chrissy Manika is a travel blogger and tourism professional based in Athens, Greece.
 She writes in both English and French for Travel Passionate, her blog focusing on luxury travel around Europe.